geogaddialex/poolLeague/README.md

 	Leave league button (doesn’t remove games, just the user from the league table)

 Bugs:
-	Top Farms loads normally on first click (of All Time) but keep clicking and it eventually  warps to MostPlayed Comment autofocus and enter to submit
+	Comment autofocus and enter to submit - clear after submit TNSR - Player with 0 losses gets divided by 1 still - (divide by 1 only if losses+penalty = 0) (or divide by 0.5) Foul wins

 Calculation:
 	If only one player has >1 unplayed, don't punish the others for that one game